 Urinary Tract Infections are much more common in adults than in children, but about 1% to 2% of children do suffer from them.
 Urinary Tract Infections in children are more likely to be serious than those in adults (especially in younger children).

-Infection limited to urinary bladder can be painful and annoying.
+Infection limited to the urinary bladder can be painful and annoying.
 However, serious consequences can occur if a UTI spreads to the kidneys.
 Most UTIs are not serious, but some can lead to serious problems, particularly with upper urinary tract (kidney and ureter) infections.
-Recurrent or long-lasting kidney infections (chronic) can cause permanent damage, and some sudden kidney infections (acute) can be life threatening, particularly if septicemia (bacteria entering the bloodstream) occurs.
+Recurrent or long-lasting kidney infections (chronic) can cause permanent damage, and some sudden kidney infections (acute) can be life-threatening, particularly if septicemia (bacteria entering the bloodstream) occurs.

 With more and more awareness about health and increasingly accessible good medical care, it becomes very important to have a basic knowledge about UTI and talk about it more frequently, especially among women.

 Bacteria cause the majority of urinary tract infections and most common among them is E. coli bacterium.